quicwg/base-drafts/draft-ietf-quic-recovery.md

 unacknowledged packets with lower packet numbers than those acknowledged MUST be marked as lost.

-A packet sent when an RTO alarm fires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
+A packet sent when an RTO timer expires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
 Since this packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost.

-A packet sent on an RTO alarm MUST NOT be blocked by the sender's congestion controller.
+A packet sent on an RTO timer MUST NOT be blocked by the sender's congestion controller.
 A sender MUST however count these bytes as additional bytes in flight, since this packet adds network load without establishing packet loss.